Romanization of Greek: Modern Greek

 ELOT approved in 1982 the ELOT 743 standard, revised in 2001, whose Type 2 (Τύπος 2) transcription scheme has been adopted by the Greek and Cypriot governments as standard for romanization of names on Greek and Cypriot passports.
 It also comprised a Type 1 (Τύπος 1) transliteration table, which was extensively modified in the second edition of the standard.

 International version of ELOT 743, with an English language standard document, was approved by the UN (V/19, 1987) and the British and American governments.

-The ISO approvesd in 1997 its version, ISO 843, with a different Type 1 transliteration system, which was adopted four years later by ELOT itself, while the U.N. did not update its version.
+In 1997 the ISO approved its version, ISO 843, with a different Type 1 transliteration system, which was adopted four years later by ELOT itself, while the U.N. did not update its version.
 So the transcriptions of Modern Greek into Latin letters used by ELOT, UN and ISO are essentially equivalent, while there remain minor differences in how they approach reversible transliteration.

 The American Library Association and Library of Congress romanization scheme employs its "Modern Greek" system for all works and authors following the Fall of Constantinople in 1453.